 If funds are requested for the contracted services budget category, applicants must indicate whether requested costs are for procurement contracts or subawards.
-Each cost element in the contracted services budget category will be required to have a completed "Checklist to Determine Subrecipient or Contractor Classification" form submitted in conjunction with the application.
+Each cost element in the contracted services budget category will be required to have a completed "Subrecipient vs. Contractor Determination Checklist" form submitted in conjunction with the application.